 Stereotypes are the belief that most members of a group have some characteristic.
 Some examples of stereotypes are the belief that women are nurturing or the belief that police officers like donuts.
 An explicit stereotype is the kind that you deliberately think about and report.
 An implicit stereotype is one that is relatively inaccessible to conscious awareness and/or control.
 Even if you say that men and women are equally good at math, it is possible that you associate math more strongly with men without being actively aware of it.
 In this case we would say that you have an implicit math + men stereotype.

 The Implicit Association Test (IAT) measures the strength of associations between concepts (e.g., black people, gay people) and evaluations (e.g., good, bad) or stereotypes (e.g., athletic, clumsy).
 The main idea is that making a response is easier when closely related items share the same response key.
 We would say that one has an implicit preference for straight people relative to gay people if they are faster to complete the task when Straight People + Good / Gay People + Bad are paired together compared to when Gay People + Good / Straight People + Bad are paired together.

 You would receive feedback saying you have an implicit preference for flowers compared to insects if you respond faster when Flowers + Good / Insects + Bad are paired together compared to when Insects + Good / Flowers + Bad are paired together.
-The labels ‘slight’, ‘moderate’ and ‘strong’ reflect the strength of the implicit preference – how much faster you respond to Flowers + Good / Insects + Bad versus Insects + Good / Flowers + Bad.
+The labels ‘slight’, ‘moderate’ and ‘strong’ reflect the strength of the implicit preference based on how much faster you respond to Flowers + Good / Insects + Bad versus Insects + Good / Flowers + Bad.

 The IAT requires a certain number of correct responses in order to get results.
 If you made too many errors while completing the test, then you will get the feedback that there were too many errors to determine a result.
 This is different from the result saying that you show little or no association between concepts.